|

 getting the bag and other stuff on while the resin is kicking off,

-adding time to an already long and potentially hectic process. |
+adding time to an already long and potentially hectic process. | | At your leisure.
+Approximately the same as with vacuum bagging but

 because of the absence of the "resin clock" one can divide the job in more